 Be sure to stop by the spa for a particular treatment during your stay.
 The Spa’s relaxation room is an experience itself with visual sensation pods, loungers with warm throws and an inviting fireplace.

 We had dinner at Table et Terroir, another Charlevoix restaurant committed to sourcing local ingredients.
 Many of the restaurants in the region are part of a unique food trail, all encouraging the use of locally grown ingredients.

 You can read more reviews on the Fairmont Le Manoir Richelieu.

 Charlevoix and the Fairmont Manoir Deep History

-The Manoir building itself dates back to 1899 and is an important and cherished part of La Malbaie’s history.
-Inside the hallways of the grand hall and the lounges throughout the main floor are many original artefacts and paintings which many hotel guests don’t even notice.
+The Manoir building itself dates back to 1899 and is an essential and cherished part of La Malbaie’s history.
+Inside the hallways of the grand hall and the lounges throughout the main floor are many original artifacts and paintings which many hotel guests don’t even notice.
 Ask for a historical walk through the building, and you may discover the wooden chair you were sitting on in the lobby doubles as a potty!

 Visit Charlevoix’s History Museum

 Talk to the hotel concierge about getting a lift to the local museum.
 It was just a five-minute drive from the hotel, and I loved learning about the history of this agricultural town of La Malbaie.
 I was impressed that such a small community could have such a lovely collection on display from photos, paintings and interactive displays to precious artifacts from the region’s vast history.

 Exploring Quebec City on Your Way to Charlevoix?

 If you plan to spend a little time in Quebec City before or after your stay in Charlevoix, be sure to explore our posts on Winter in the city.